You come to Italy thinking it will be a trip. You leave knowing it was a beginning

 Basilica di San Zeno Maggiore

-The splendid frescoes dating from the 13th and 14th
+- the mesmerizing frescoes hailing from the 13th and 14th centuries,

 Church of San Lorenzo